txuyuan/CX/README.md

 # CX
 A plugin bundle I made for my own use.
 Just thought I might put it here in case anyone wanted.
-Keep in mind this is very much still in development and not ready for production servers.

 > *All commands are provided without the preceding `/` that indicates a cmd*